-(3) SENSITIVITY TO ISOLATED RADAR DOMAIN COVERAGE
+3) SENSITIVITY TO ISOLATED RADAR DOMAIN COVERAGE

-The RMSEs of a single isolated radar experiments are shown in Fig. 5e,f.
+The RMSEs of the single isolated radar (1RD) experiments are shown in Figs. 5e and 5f.
 The RMSE calculations were done only over the actual coverage of the isolated radar.
-Experiments 1RDm0.5 and 1RDd0.5 have nearly identical RMSEs as their corresponding control experiment having the same observation error.
+Experiments 1RDm0.5 and 1RDd0.5 have nearly identical RMSEs as their corresponding control experiment, having the same observation error.
 However, during the subsequent forecast the error curves of 1RD experiments increase sharply, much more so than those of the CNTL and NoN experiments (either dry or moist).
 From 2300 on, 1RDm0.5 shows greater errors than baseline experiment NoNm.
-This indicate some negative effects of having only partial radar domain coverage, large gradients at the edge of the data coverage can cause structure differences in the simulated storms.
+This indicates some negative effects of having only partial radar domain coverage; large gradients at the edge of the data coverage can cause structure differences in the simulated storms.

-Figure 11a depicts the ETS scores for the 'dry' isolated radar experiments compared to the control and baseline experiments for the verification subdomain near the supercell.
+Figure 9a depicts the ETSs for the dry isolated radar experiments compared to the control and baseline experiments for the verification subdomain near the supercell.
 The 1RDd experiments show scores comparable to the CNTLd experiments, which are improved over the no-skill baseline.
-For the same experiments using moist-biased background field, the scores are much lower and more comparable to NoNm than to CNTLm.
+For the same experiments using a moistbiased background field (Fig. 9b), the scores are much lower and more comparable to NoNm than to CNTLm.